 - You are not in control of the speed of the project which means it could drag on for a few months and that will influence your pay

 Signature Works is dedicated to providing full support to its growing membership based in Liverpool.
-Working from the city centre’s stunning Bling Bling Building, Signature Works co-working members have the advantage of some pretty significant membership benefits including:
+Working from the city centre’s stunning Cavern Walks, Signature Works co-working members have the advantage of some pretty significant membership benefits including:

 - FREE Membership of the high-tech Signature Fit Club in Liverpool

 - A Privilege loyalty card that offers a wide range of discounts and offers

 - Access to Business Advice from Industry Leading Professionals